Biology

 BIO 133 Research in Molecules, Cells, and Systems (1 Credit)

-This Laboratory Course introduces students to biological discovery and the biological research process.
+This laboratory course introduces students to biological discovery and the biological research process.
 Students gain hands-on experience with the use of modern biological research methods by participating in ongoing research with a variety of organisms.
 This includes scientific discovery, hypothesis development, data collection and analysis, as well as presentation of discoveries and results.
 Research projects vary with each Instructor.
-Corequisite: BIO 132. {N}
+Concurrent registration in BIO 132 recommended but not required.
+Enrollment limited to 16. {N}

 Fall, Spring